ndg8743/Danmomo/jenks-devlog.md

 * [Trello Board](https://trello.com/b/6GWgIG7v/danmomo)
 * [Proposal](jenks-proposal.pdf)

+### 2024-09-24 - 2024-10-24 - 16hrs: Fix github action script
+* Item 1 - Fix git lfs issues to fix corrupted project files.
+* Item 2 - Tried 4 different scripts, went back to first one and modified it.
+* Item 3 - Most of the time was spent waiting for the action as the action cannot be tested locally.
+* Item 4 - Worked with other students to fix corrupted files, then the script itself.
+* Item 5 - Looked at other github repositories to see how they use the scripts and compared our script.
+* Item 6 - All pushes to main going forward will update the project on itchio.

 ### 2024-09-24 - .5hr: Work on basic server architecture.
 * Item 1 - Add basic hello world typescript server.
 * Item 2 - Load port from config file for server to use.